madelineattableau/TC2019/LODS instructions.md

 Your first tasks for this session:

 1. Please start by opening this file: `R ...
 You Ready for Python - Starter.twbx`
-2. If a pop-up window appears with some confusing looking code (image below), press the enter key.
+2. If a pop-up window appears with some confusing looking code, press the enter key.

 >[!alert] It is time to choose your profession!
 Please follow the outline below to connect to a RServe or TabPy! **need to add gif here**
 !IMAGE[Choose wisely!](choose-r-or-python.png)